 The book describes how you became a beekeeper, and reflects on what that means.
 At one point, you note a spectrum of words and meanings associated with the word ‘keep’.
 These include observation, care, nurture, interception, seizure, absorption, maintenance, preservation, retention, restraint.

 Yes, my notion of what it means to keep changed a lot that year.
 Lots of our associations around keeping have to do with fixing something or locking it down, but you can’t do that with a colony of honeybees – they wouldn’t survive.
 I came to understand it in a more open-handed way, as being about paying attention to another creature, being present to its needs, making space for it to thrive.
 As a template for a good relationship, I think this extends well beyond our dealings with the hive.

-Your first choice is Pliny’s Natural History.
+Your first choice of books about honeybees is Pliny’s Natural History.
 What does he have to say about honeybees?

 Pliny covers a lot of ground!
 The Natural History was written in the first century AD and is a bit like going on a fantastical adventure trail through the natural world.
 He writes in detail about bees, covering everything from the division of labour inside the hive—some build, others polish…others prepare food — to the origin of honey: it is the saliva of stars, he writes, or the perspiration of the sky, or some kind of moisture produced by the air purging itself.

 “He writes that honey falls to earth from a great height, sliding over foliage and becoming tainted by the juice of flowers”